causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 public func hasAttr(attr: String): Bool
 ```

-Function: Determines whether the current node has a specific attribute (typically set via the built-in `Attribute` for a declaration).
+Function: Determines whether the current node has a specific attribute (typically set via the built-in `Attribute` to assign attribute values to a declaration).

 Parameters:

-- attr: [String](../../core/core_package_api/core_package_structs.md#struct-string) - The attribute to check for existence in the current node.
+- attr: [String](../../core/core_package_api/core_package_structs.md#struct-string) - The attribute to check for presence in the current node.

 Return Value: